-New developments in VR technology have led to the development of 360° video players for different platforms such as desktop computers, smartphones and head-mounted displays (HMDs) [4, 5].
+This has also driven the development of 360° video players for many different platforms such as desktop computers, smartphones and Head Mounted Displays (HMD's) [3,4].
 As for every service, 360° media consumption experiences need to be accessible.
-Typically, accessibility has been considered in the media sector as an afterthought, and generally only for mainstream services.
+Typically, accessibility has been considered in the media sector as an afterthought, and mainly for mainstreamed services.

-Within traditional media (such as television and movies), there are clear regulations as to how accessibility must be delivered [6].
-However, it seems that accessibility for immersive media services is still in its infancy although some projects, such as the EU-funded Immersive Accessibility (ImAc) project [7], have begun to address the need for general accessibility in immersive environments.
-Their solutions have mainly been to adapt existing accessibility methods, rather than identifying the potential that the new visual and sound environments can offer.
-In the case of captioning (often referred to as subtitling) early user trials have shown that the users want what they are used to, rather than what they could have.
+Within traditional media (such as Television and Movies) there are clear regulations as to how accessibility must be delivered.
+However, it seems that accessibility for immersive media services is still in its infancy and although some projects, such as the EU funded Immersive Accessibility (ImAc) project [5] have begun to address the need for general accessibility in immersive environments.
+Their solutions have mainly been to adapt existing accessibility methods, rather than identifying the potential that the new environment can offer.
+In the case of captioning (often referred to as subtiling) early user trials have shown that the users want what they are used to, rather than what they could have.
 This means rendering the traditional caption (2 lines, ~30 characters wide) into the users view.